f4eru/kicadPanelizer/README.md

 - Rotation

-- adds common panel elements from separate file to ease panel composition
+- adds common panel elements from separate file to ease panel composition (for stuff that cannot be repeated, like tooling frame, fiducials, etc...)

-Some output:
+- substitutes the text "##PCBNUMBER##" anywhere on the PCB with an incremental number (so the board number can be located even after separation if necessary)

+- works with complex board shapes, rotations, v-scoring or routing.

+- demo project included with v-score, routing, tooling frame example

+Some output from the included demo project:

 ![output](https://github.com/f4eru/kicadPanelizer/tree/master/demo_files/output/demo_layout-panelized-layerstack_Front.pdf)